 Yes.
 We guarantee that all our diamonds are 100% natural and conflict-free.

 Yes.
-As we source our diamonds and gems specifically for you – unless we have one in stock that you love – you’ll see the diamond/gemstone and we’ll explain all its characteristics and grade before we set it in your item.
+As we source our diamonds and gems specifically for you – unless we have one in stock that you love – you’ll see the diamond/gemstone and we’ll explain all of its unique characteristics and grade before we set it in your item.

 We have finance options available to our customers.
 This offers the flexibility of commissioning or buying a piece of jewellery from us and spreading out the costs.
 Customers may wish to pay in part for their jewellery with the option of financing the balance if that is their preference also.